 Katy dropped her half-eaten sandwich into the open cooler and jumped down from the back of the truck where she’d perched herself on the wheel mound.
-“Gotta pee,” she announced, straightening out her purple ski jacket and trudging off to climb a slight incline where the aspen and evergreen trees grew denser and the shadows heavier.
+“Gotta pee,” she announced.
+Straightened out her purple ski jacket and trudged off to climb a slight incline where the aspen and evergreen trees grew denser and the shadows heavier.
 Before disappearing altogether, she playfully called over her shoulder, “Try not to miss me too much, boys…”

 “We’ll certainly do our best,” Travis replied unconvincingly.
 When she was gone from view, he looked at Ben and said, “She seems to be behaving herself today.”

 Ben nodded.
 Took a swig from his water bottle.
 “She’s been pretty good,” he concurred.